tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-adfs-for-safire.md

 ## Multi-factor authentication

-To enable support multi-factor authentication for your users, you will need to explicitly confirm that the authentication methods you've enabled are compatible with academic federation.
+To enable support multi-factor authentication for your users, you may need to alter your claim issuance policy and add a rule to pass the Authentication Methods References claim.
+You will also need to explicitly confirm that the authentication methods you've enabled are compatible with academic federation.
 See [authnmethodsreferences]({{< ref "/technical/attributes/authnmethodsreferences.md" >}}) for details.